“Nobody Died At Sandy Hook”

 “Emilie’s red-and-black dress appears in both: once worn by Emilie in a Photoshopped family photo and then supposedly worn by her younger sister Madeline for the photo-op with Barack Obama.” pg.
 78

-Lee, as expected, provides no evidence that this particular photo has been “Photoshopped”, or edited in any way.
+As expected, Lee provides zero evidence that this photo has been “Photoshopped” or edited in any way.

-Other Parker family photos have been edited in the sense that they are composites, pieced together from multiple photos taken during the same session in order to achieve the best result.
-Emilie’s mother, Alissa, has spoken about this on her blog, and has even provided all of the unedited photos from a different family photo session.
-Stuff like this is incredibly common, especially when children are involved.
+Other Parker family photos have been edited in the sense that they are composites, pieced together from multiple shots taken during the same session to achieve the best result.
+Emilie’s mother, Alissa, has even discussed this on her blog and provided all the unedited photos from a different family session.
+This is incredibly common, especially with young children in family photos.

-Both of Emilie’s younger sisters – the then four year-old Madeline and the then three year-old Samantha – met and were photographed with President Obama during his visit to Newtown in the days following the shooting, but I’m not sure what the implication is here.
-Is Lee suggesting that the younger Madeline is actually Emilie?
-Or that her sister couldn’t have possibly worn the same dress?
+Both of Emilie’s younger sisters—the then-four-year-old Madeline and the then-three-year-old Samantha—met and were photographed with President Obama during his visit to Newtown shortly after the shooting.
+But what exactly is Lee implying here?
+That Madeline is actually Emilie?
+Or that a younger sibling couldn’t possibly wear the same dress as her older sister?

-The family photo in which Emilie is seen wearing the red dress was taken in 2010, which is of course two years before she was killed, meaning she would have been four years-old at the time… or the exact same age as Madeline when she met with Barack Obama.
-So ask yourself what’s more likely: that Emilie was still alive and able to fit into the same dress two years later, or that her younger sister – now the same age as Emilie when she was photographed wearing that same dress – was simply wearing her sister’s clothing?
+The family photo of Emilie in the red dress was taken in 2010, two years before she was killed, which means she would have been four at the time—the same age Madeline was when she met Obama.
+So what’s more likely here?
+That Emilie was still alive two years later and somehow able to fit into the same dress, or that her younger sister, now the same age Emilie was when she wore that dress, simply wore Emilie’s hand-me-downs?

-In case you’re still not convinced, here’s a picture of a six-year-old Emilie Parker in 2012:
+In case there’s still any doubt, here’s a photo of a six-year-old Emilie Parker in 2012:

-And here’s a picture of Madeline, aged four years-old, from her photo with President Obama in 2012:
+And here’s a photo of Madeline, age four, meeting President Obama in 2012:

 “Photos of Victoria Soto have emerged as Photoshopped creations.
 Images of Soto were inserted into photographs in which she did not originally appear, and several shots of her face were created from a single photo.” pg.
 78